 The seat and cabin

 As I mentioned before I won’t go into much detail as there are plenty of details in my previous review.
 This time I was in 1K.
-I will just mention a few things about this specific seat.
+I will just mention a few things about this specific seat of British Airways A350 Club Suite.
 It has the advantage of having the bulkhead

 in front of you which I quite like as somewhere to ut my bag when I am unpacking my bits and bobs.
 It also can provide a bit of extra storage once airborne if you just want to pop something out f the way.